Lupin Blooming in Iceland 2025

 Best time: June–July

 You can easily find lupin even within Reykjavik's boundaries.
 It grows in parks and by the roads.
-Some of the best pictures of lupine fields can be made near Skogafoss waterfall, Húsavíkurfjall mountain in Northern Iceland, Víkurkirkja church in the village of Vik in the South, and at Vatnajökull National Park.
-The Picturesque Snæfellsnes Peninsula in western Iceland has a few fields near Hellissandur Church (Ingjaldshóll).
+Some of the best pictures of lupine fields can be taken near Skogafoss waterfall, Húsavíkurfjall mountain in Northern Iceland, Víkurkirkja church in the village of Vik in the South, at Vatnajökull National Park, and in Westfjords region, The Picturesque Snæfellsnes Peninsula in western Iceland has a few fields near Hellissandur Church (Ingjaldshóll).

 Practical info